 The cost of this simplified probate can be significantly less than a full probate.
 Here's a blog discussing the cost in more detail.

 Affidavit of Heirship

-This is not a statutorily authorized procedure in Texas, but it is widely accepted by third parties to transfer assets as provided in the will.
+This is a statutorily authorized procedure in Texas, and it is widely accepted by third parties to transfer assets as provided in the will.
 The affidavit of heirship is merely a document drawn up by the attorney which sets out facts that would determine heirship of the beneficiaries under Texas law and attaches a copy of the will.
 The affidavit is filed in the official public records of any counties where the deceased person owned real estate or other property.

 The affidavit must be signed by the heirs (preferably all the heirs, but this is not always required) and two independent witnesses who can swear that they knew the deceased person for an extended period of time and that the facts of heirship recited are correct.
 All of the signatures must be notarized.

 Not all third parties will accept the affidavit as authority to transfer assets, however, so you should go over what assets are involved in the estate with the attorney before the affidavit process is begun.
 If the affidavit can be used, it is much less expensive than probate usually.
 Getting all of the signatures and all of the necessary facts gathered, and finding two independent witnesses who can confirm the facts may be more trouble than the money saved.

 If you would like to discuss whether one of these probate alternatives would be possible for your deceased loved one, contact Adair M. Buckner for a free initial consultation*.

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)